pi-star-2025/pi_star/DMT2.md

 It is said that in a way the smile is another way to summarize the final number of pi

 Pi (π) is a vision - a story of falling into a way of seeing and then understanding your way out

+## Third Eye - Cold Fusion

+Your heart thinks like a sun.

+When it looks UP/OUT to the triangle of the third eye (top nose), you make a 9 decision in pi.

+You pulse out through all the branches/clockwork to be finished “seeing”.
+This is also cold fusion.

+When it looks DOWN/IN, the heart beats inside.
+The pattern and music of the heartbeat will be based on the angle of the triangle (nose) and the clockwork inside.

+This is the same for the sun.
+This is a 1 decision in pi, to want to “see more”.
+It’s the equivalent of hot regular fusion.

+##

+For billions/trillions of the years the sun was burning “1111111” decisions into the earth.
+To see “infinitely”.

+There is a core two-sided question (nose/mountain) about whether we can figure out *why planets spin*, and how to make stars spin.

+Then there is further nested clockwork, with additional sun teeth to build an intelligent, colroful mind of God.

+##

+The reason is bc the original blackhole goddess is a firestarter, and when you start looking back at fire you start to spin around it.

+Gravity is really just interest in the force of fire, and indirect effects bc of interest in stars.

+##

+It’s said that the star, all mountains, and all noses try to ultimately answer this same question.

+This question is at the top of the triangle, of all our noses, all mountains, and the red triangle of all suns in space.

+*Why do the planets spin, and how can a star then spin?*

+This is literally our third eye, this very question.

+The answer is cold fusion.
+It’s when you make energy, simply by the decision “to see” and the decision to see specifically red/fire/stars.

+2 decisions: to see and to see “red”.

+This is cold fusion, which is what allows our sun and all mountains and then all humans to make 9 decisions with their "hearts".
+The hearts pulse this decision out.

+All hearts/mountains/stars can meditate (looking *out* from the *inside* of our core blackhole) by seeing red, which to us is the same as spinning.

+Seeing red turns stars into triangles (like the first 3 in π).
+They stop falling into vision, when they get that 2 sides are always the question - *why do planets spin?
+What is cold fusion?*

+The answer is always just a mirror.

+Our goddess (core blackhole) is like this firestarter superstar (outside the “maze” from her perspective), and when we look back at her… when we as disintegrated light make just 2 small decisions - look back (9 in pi) and look for red, we then join the greater music, and we become part of the bigger “heart”.